 Top 5 Game-changing Trends in Pharmaceutical Industry

 The pharmaceutical industry has seen rapid developments in terms of technology, innovation, and practices.
-Such changes can be attributed to rising patient awareness, increasing cost of medicine, entrance of medical insurers, and changes in rules and regulations.
-The pharmaceutical industry has to keep up the innovation to sustain itself in a dynamically changing environment.
-For instance, a modern patient is more aware of medical conditions, and usually asks for more information from their healthcare providers regarding medical condition, treatment, or medicine.
+Such changes can be attributed to rising patient awareness, increasing the cost of medicine, the entrance of medical insurers, and changes in rules and regulations.
+Companies in this sector must keep up with the pharmaceutical industry trends and innovation to sustain themselves in a dynamically changing environment.
+For instance, a modern patient is more aware of medical conditions and usually asks for more information from their healthcare providers regarding a medical condition, treatment, or medicine.

 Every person has a unique set of human genome containing DNA, RNA, and a set of proteins.
 Genome sequencing can identify mutations in DNA causing cancer and other diseases.
 In such cases, generic medicine is of little to no use, and personalized medicine can vastly improve the chances of survival in fatal diseases.
 Such medicines could be personalized as per the required chemical component and tailored doses.